The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Results

+The third galaxy, ID~372754 (right column), hosts a strong bar, an intermediate disk thickness, and a late merger that produces a third SF peak beginning around 4~Gyr ago.
+During the first merger at $\sim7.5$~Gyr, SFR$_\mathrm{Birth}$ (top right) shows enhanced star formation predominantly in the outer disk, whereas SFR$_\mathrm{Final}$ (middle right) reveals that many of these stars have migrated inward, raising the inner-disk SFR.
+A similar but more radially extended pattern occurs for the second merger: SFR$_\mathrm{Final}$ suggests an almost simultaneous burst across all radii, while SFR$_\mathrm{Birth}$ shows that the inner disk lags, again highlighting the distortion caused by migration.
+Overall, this system reiterates the main trend that SFR$_\mathrm{Final}$ is smoother than SFR$_\mathrm{Birth}$ at look-back times $>5$~Gyr, with both the inner and outer bins gaining substantial mass from migrators.

-Figure \ref{SFH} showed that the difference between using birth and present day radius for individual galaxies when reconstructing the SFH can be up to 200\% when only considering regions where star formation was active at a given time.
-On the other hand, Table \ref{tab:misleading_sfr} summarizes the percentage and number of galaxies that appear to have star formation at a given epoch despite having zero star formation at those locations when considering their birth radii.
-This discrepancy arises due to radial migration, where stars formed in one part of the disk move to another over time.
-The percentages are calculated across three disk regions: inner (0.2–1.0 $h_d$), middle (1.4–2.2 $h_d$), and outer (2.6–3.4 $h_d$) disk, over four epochs in look-back time.
-To ensure the robustness of the analysis and avoid misclassifying galaxies based on random fluctuations, we applied a conservative threshold: a galaxy is only included in a given radial region and epoch if the condition (SFR$_{\text{birth}} = 0$, SFR$_{\text{final}} > 0$) is met in at least three distinct time bins within that epoch, where the age bin width is 0.2 Gyr.
+Figure~\ref{SFH} shows that, for individual galaxies, using present-day instead of birth radii when reconstructing the SFH can bias the SFR in active regions by up to $\sim200\%$.
+Table~\ref{tab:misleading_sfr} complements this by listing, for each radial range and look-back epoch, the percentage and number of galaxies that exhibit non-zero SFR$_\mathrm{Final}$ in regions where SFR$_\mathrm{Birth}=0$.
+This discrepancy arises because radial migration redistributes stars from their birth sites to other parts of the disk.
+Fractions are computed for three radial ranges: inner (0.2–1.0 $h_d$), middle (1.4–2.2 $h_d$), and outer (2.6–3.4 $h_d$), over four intervals in look-back time.
+To avoid misclassifying galaxies due to random fluctuations, we apply a conservative threshold: a galaxy is counted in a given region and epoch only if the condition (SFR$_\mathrm{Birth}=0$, SFR$_\mathrm{Final}>0$) is satisfied in at least three distinct age bins of width 0.2 Gyr within that epoch.